-Data available starting March 18 and not available for April 12 and May 10.
+Data available starting March 18.
+For dates with no data available (April 12 and Sundays from May 10 onwards), the previous day's value was used.

 Note: Hospitalization data may be incomplete or out of date (i.e., under-estimates) owing to the timing and process for case status update.
-Four hospitalisations were added starting on May 3 due to data corrections.
+Four hospitalizations were added starting on May 3 due to data corrections.
 This does not reflect new admissions on that day but rather admissions occurring prior and up to this time.